 Some of the reasons to use ADR instead of going to court are:

-- You have more control over what happens to your case.
+- You have more control over what happens.

 - It can be faster and cheaper.

 - It can be less stressful.

 - It takes place in a private setting.

 A family law professional can help at any time – when trying to resolve things on your own, making a separation agreement, or going through the court process.

 To encourage you to try ADR, starting August 1, 2021, if you and your partner have tried family mediation, a judge can allow you to move directly to a combined case conference and settlement conference.
 A judge can only do this when you and your partner have: